solo-io/gloo/docs/content/reference/cli/glooctl_check.md

-  -n, --namespace string                  namespace for reading or writing resources (default "gloo-system") -o, --output OutputType                 output format: (json, table) (default table) -p, --pod-selector string               Label selector for pod scanning (default "gloo") -r, --resource-namespaces stringArray   Namespaces in which to scan gloo custom resources.
+  -n, --namespace string                  namespace for reading or writing resources (default "gloo-system") -o, --output OutputType                 output format: (json, table) (default table) -p, --pod-selector string               Label selector for pod scanning (default "gloo")
+      --read-only                         only do checks that dont require creating resources (i.e. port forwards) -r, --resource-namespaces stringArray   Namespaces in which to scan gloo custom resources.
 If not provided, all watched namespaces (as specified in settings) will be scanned.
 ```